 In Section 2, Material, Method 1 shall apply.
-The percentage of drainfill materials that is finer than the No. 200 U.S. Standard Sieve Size (0.074 millimeters) shall be not more than 3 percent when determined in accordance with the procedures contained in ASTM C117.
+The percentage of drainfill materials that is finer than the No. 200 U.S. Standard Sieve Size (0.074 millimeter) shall be as shown on the drawings when determined in accordance with the procedures contained in ASTM C117.
 Fines shall be non-plastic when tested in accordance with ASTM D4318.

-In Section 5, Control of moisture, fine drainfill shall be in wet or near saturated condition when placed.
-Each layer of fine drainfill shall be saturated immediately prior to compaction.
-No control of moisture is required for coarse drainfill.
+In Section 5, Control of moisture, Fine Filter drainfill shall be in wet or near saturated condition when placed.
+Each layer of Fine Filter drainfill shall be saturated immediately prior to compaction.
+No control of moisture is required for Coarse Filter drainfill.

-In Section 6, Compaction, for fine graded drainfill, Class A compaction with the following exceptions shall apply:
+In Section 6, Compaction, for Fine Filter drainfill, Class A compaction with the following exceptions shall apply:

-The compacted dry density shall be a minimum of 95 percent of the maximum dry density as determined by the method in ASTM D698.
+The compacted dry density shall be a minimum of 98% of the maximum dry density as determined by the method in ASTM D698.

 The ASTM D698 test procedure shall be modified to consist of a 1-point test performed on a representative sample of oven-dried drainfill.
+The procedure shall be repeated three times to obtain an average value for the maximum dry density.